migueloteroprado/nodepop/README.md

 https://www.npmjs.com/package/loan-calculus

-It's a little function for calculating fee and amortization table for a loan, given an amount, interest, and number of months
+It's a little function for calculating fee and amortization table for a loan, given an amount, interest, and number of months.